khajithmoses/lean-soc-cir-framework/README.md

 ## Research Background

-This framework was developed as part of an MSc in Software Design with Cybersecurity at the Technological University of the Shannon (TUS), Athlone, Ireland.
+This framework is grounded in applied cybersecurity research focused on the operational gap between enterprise-grade SOAR platforms and the real-world constraints of lean SOC environments.
 A companion paper formatted for IEEE conference submission is in preparation.

 **Research areas:** Lean SOC optimisation · Cybersecurity Incident Response · MTTD/MTTR improvement · YAML-driven escalation · AI-assisted triage